storyblok/storyblok-design-system/README.md

-# storyblok-design-system

-Storyblok's Design System
+# Storyblok's Design System

+This Design System is an open-source collection of components that are used in <https://app.storyblok.com> and is continiously developed to improve Storyblok.

+# Demo
+You can see the Design System live under <https://blok.ink>

 ## Compatibility
-Our current version is compatible with Vue 2.
-We will be working on a new version that will be Vue 3 compatible.
+The `storyblok-design-system` is compatible with Vue 2 only.
+For Vue 3, please use the `@storyblok/design-system` package.

 ## Project setup
 ```sh